MVM VOLUNTEERS ROCK!!

 As a charter school, MVMPCS relies on volunteers to fill many of the essential functions of the school.
 Volunteers fill key roles in parent/school communication, building & grounds maintenance, and school governance, just to name a few.

 MVMPCS relies on community members willing to share their professional expertise.
 Experience in architecture /construction or real estate law?
-The Building Search Committee could use your expert advice.
+The Facilities Committee could use your expert advice.
 Have a background in accounting or business?
 The MVMPCS Budget is prepared and managed by volunteers.
 Consider offering your professional services pro bono.

 In addition to helping to bridge the funding gap, volunteering at school helps to build a sense of community.
 Children watch everything you do.
 By giving back to the community, you’ll show them firsthand how volunteering makes a difference and how good it feels to help other people and enact change.
 It’s also a valuable way for you to get to know other families in the community!